Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 As you curse your foe, their hope drains from them as they are struck with a sudden chill.
 Make a Focus attack against a creature of your choice within range.
-If you hit, deal 1d4 + Presence water damage and inflict chilled.
+If you hit, deal 1d4 + Presence water damage and apply one stack of chilled.

 ### Curse of Despair - Miracle